 Getting set up with a CPAP machine

-Following diagnosis, it may be necessary for you to visit the lab another night to try out your CPAP therapy, to determine the air pressure setting that best benefits your condition, and to help you find a good-fitting, comfortable mask.
+Following diagnosis, it may be necessary for you to visit the lab another night to try out your CPAP therapy, also known as a CPAP Titration study, to determine the air pressure setting that best benefits your condition, and to help you find a good-fitting, comfortable mask.

-Here at Sleep Resolutions, we run a hybrid clinic, which means we can offer both diagnostic services and supplies of DME equipment (such as your CPAP kit) all under the same roof and all within the same day.
+Here at Sleep Resolutions, we run a hybrid clinic, which means we can offer both diagnostic services and supplies of DME equipment (such as your CPAP kit) all under the same roof and within a timely manner.
 This isn't always the case for other sleep clinics, and we take pride in our full-service reputation.